allegro/ralph/doc/deployment.rst

 It is also possible to start deployments in bulk.
-The "add device" tab in the "racks" section has an option called "servers" that lets you specify a CSV file with all the required information, and will start deployments in bulk from it.
+The "add device" tab in the "racks" section has an option called "servers" that lets you specify a CSV file with all the required information, validates it and automatically fills in missing information, and then starts deployments in bulk from it.

 Plugins